pocha/django-blog/README.md

 	└── manage.py

-Edit index.html and add the following html content to it
+Edit index.html and add the following html content to it ``static/index.html``

 	<!DOCTYPE html>
 	<html>
 	Hello world!!
 	</html>

-Edit the django_blog/django_blog/setting.py file and add the static directory to STATICFILES_DIRS which is django's list of directories which it searches to serve static files.
-Make sure that the STATIC_URL variable in settings.py is set to '/static/'
+Edit the *django-tutorial-blog-app/settings.py* file and add the static directory to **STATICFILES_DIRS** which is django's list of directories which it searches to serve static files.
+You need absolute path to the static directory to put inside **STATICFILES_DIRS** ``Terminal``

+	~/django-tutorial-blog-app$ pwd

+You will see something like */home/user_1/django-tutorial-blog-app*.
+The absolute path to the static directory will be */home/user_1/django-tutorial-blog-app/static*.
+``pwd`` is a linux command that gets you the path of your current directory.

+``django-tutorial-blog-app/settings.py``

 	# URL prefix for static files.
 	# Example: "http://media.lawrence.com/static/"